What should chickens eat to keep healthy and happy?

-It's critical to their development that they get the right balance of protein, fats, carbohydrate and vitamins but I was completely confused when I started keeping chickens because I couldn't work out what that balance was.
+It's critical to your chickens' development that they get the right balance of protein, fats, carbohydrate and vitamins.

-I wrote this article so that you won't be.
-It's based on my own experience together with information I've learned from reliable sources.
+I wrote this article so that you won't be confused.
+It's based on my own experience together with information I've learned from these reliable sources.

 Free ranging your flock is great if you can do it - but what else should chickens eat?

-- After that, they should be given a chick starter feed, also known as chick crumbs.
-It's specially formulated with the high levels (about 20%) of good quality protein, and the vitamins the chicks need during this stage of intense development.
+- After that they should be given a chick starter feed, also known as "chick crumbs".
+It's specially formulated with the high levels (about 20%) of protein and vitamins chicks need during this stage of rapid growth.

-Dropping some chick crumbs onto kitchen paper will stimulate chicks to investigate by pecking.
+Dropping chick crumbs onto kitchen paper will stimulate chicks to investigate by pecking.

 - Leave the food available to them all the time.
 They're not like puppies - they will regulate how much they eat.

-- To make sure they are getting a balanced diet chicks need to fill up on this before you give them any treats.
-For advice about providing treats to young chicks click on this link which will open in a new window so you can have a look after you've finished reading this article.
+- To make sure they're getting a balanced diet, chicks need to fill up on this before you give them any treats.

 - Chicks should eat starter crumbs until they are about two months old.